 Being the final race of the season ensures a party atmosphere throughout the race weekend for the 120,000 spectators the circuit can accommodate.
 Circuit Ricardo Tormo has won the IRTA Best Grand Prix Award several times (2003, 2004, 2006), and is regarded as one of the best modern circuits in the world.

-After being the home of Formula E testing since the series was established, Circuit Ricardo Tormo will stage its first race for the series in April 2021.
+After being the home of Formula E testing since the series was established, Circuit Ricardo Tormo staged its first race for the series in April 2021.

 How to get there